Flourless Sprouted Whole Wheat Bread

 Flourless Sprouted Whole Wheat Bread Recipe

-1) Soak the wheat berriesSoak the wheat berries for about 18 hours.
+1) Soak the wheat berriesSoak the wheat berries for 18 to 24 hours.
 Drain then sprout the wheat berries, rinsing 2 to 3 times per day until the sprout is no more than ¾ the length of the grain.
 This should take about 24 to 36 hours and will vary depending on the temperature and humidity of your kitchen.
-If the berries sprout and you don't have time to proceed to step 2, place them in the refrigerator to slow their sprouting rate down.
+If the berries sprout and you don't have time to proceed to Step 2, place them in the refrigerator to slow their sprouting rate down.
 Here's more information on sprouting grains.

 2) Process the wheat berries and allow them to ripen